-I’ve written before about PTSD’s effect on the heart and cardiovascular system, but is there also a link between depression and heart disease?
-There is substantial evidence to suggest that not only are those who suffer from depression more likely to develop problems with their heart, but are more likely to die from cardiovascular problems than those without depression.
+I’ve written before about PTSD’s effect on the heart and cardiovascular system, but is there also a link between major depression and heart disease?
+There is substantial evidence to suggest that not only are those who suffer from depressive symptoms more likely to develop problems with their heart but are more likely to die from cardiovascular problems than those without a diagnosis of depression.

 Depression and Lifestyle Changes

-Depression also causes a great deal of stress.
-A great deal of social and occupational problems are related to depression, and these factors often end up causing problems with social relationships and employment.
-In turn, these problems often lead to unemployment and divorce, which lead to even MORE depression and stress.
+Depressive episodes also cause a great deal of stress.
+Additionally, social and occupational problems are related to depression, and these factors often end up causing problems with life events leading to poor social relationships and employment.
+In turn, these problems often lead to unemployment and divorce, which lead to even MORE psychiatric disorders such as mood disorders, anxiety disorders, depressed moods, stress, and more.
 Both social isolation and stress increase your chances of dying by a sudden cardiac event.

-In those who suffer from depression, the risk of developing diabetes increases by about 20%, even after adjusting for other factors like exercise and diet.
-To make matters worse, those with diabetes actually have an increased risk of developing depression.
+In those who suffer from a form of depression, the risk factor of developing diabetes increases by about 20%, even after adjusting for other factors like exercise and diet when compared to the general population.
+To make matters worse, those with diabetes actually have an increased risk of developing depression and similar symptom patterns of depression.
 The two disabilities seem inextricably linked, with depression making existing diabetes worse, and diabetes worsening depression as well.

 Antidepressants and Cardiovascular Dysfunction

-Several antidepressants can cause problems with your heart.
-Many older tricyclic antidepressants have been shown to cause fatal arrhythmias, or irregular heartbeats.
+Several antidepressants used for psychiatric treatment can cause problems with your heart.
+Many older tricyclic antidepressants used to treat this psychiatric illness have been shown to cause fatal arrhythmias, or irregular heartbeats.
 While newer SSRI antidepressants like fluoxetine, citalopram and escitalopram do seem to cause less symptoms, studies show SSRIS also cause arrhythmias, which can increase the likelihood of a cardiac event.

-Depression is a serious disease.
+Depression is a serious medical condition.
 It isn’t just “feeling down,” or feeling worried.
 Depression destroys family relationships, careers, and ultimately can take away your health and even your life.
-Your obesity, diabetes and heart condition MAY be secondary to your service-connected depression, and you may be entitled to compensation and healthcare because of this.
+Your obesity, diabetes, and heart condition MAY be secondary to your service-connected depression, and you may be entitled to compensation and healthcare because of this.